-Spouse/civil partner visa applications may be made from outside the UK or, in some circumstances, from inside the UK, so the applicant may be applying either to come to the UK as a spouse / civil partner or to remain in the UK as a spouse / civil partner.
+Spouse visa applications may be made from outside the UK or, in some circumstances, from inside the UK, so the applicant may be applying either to come to the UK as a wife or husband, or to remain in the UK as a spouse.

-Please note it is not possible to apply for a spouse visa inside the UK on a visitor visa or with a visa which is valid for six months or less.
+Please note it is not possible to apply for a spouse visa inside the UK on a visitor visa or with a visa which is valid for six months or less (expect fiancee visa).

 UK Spouse Visa Requirements

 There are four main requirements for the UK Spouse visa or Civil Partner visa applications:

 - A financial requirement of £18,600.
 This can be met through employment, self-employment, being director of own company, savings, non-employment income or, in some cases, a combination of a few sources mentioned previously.
 There are separate rules for those claiming certain benefits.

 - A requirement that the relationship is genuine and subsisting.

 - Accommodation requirement.
 The applicant must also show that there will be sufficient accommodation for them and their partner and any dependants.